 The Canada Council is committed to equity and inclusion, and encourages applications and nominations from culturally diverse, Deaf, disability and official language minority artists, groups and organizations.
 The Canada Council recognizes and affirms the Aboriginal and treaty rights of the Indigenous peoples of this land and encourages applications and nominations from First Nations, Inuit and Métis individuals, groups, and organizations in all its programs.
 Measures are in place in all programs to support these commitments.

-The Walter Carsen Prize for Excellence in the Performing Arts is an annual prize that recognizes the highest level of artistic excellence, distinguished career achievement, and outstanding contribution by a Canadian professional artist in music, theatre or dance.
+The Walter Carsen Prize for Excellence in the Performing Arts is an annual prize that recognizes the highest level of artistic merit, distinguished career achievement, and outstanding contribution by a Canadian professional artist in music, theatre or dance.
 The prize is awarded on a 4-year cycle – in dance, theatre, dance and music – and is up to the amount of $50,000.
-The prize to be awarded in 2021 will be in the field of music.
+The prize to be awarded in 2022 will be in the field of dance.

 Walter Carsen established the endowment fund for the prize in February 2001 through a generous donation of $1.1 million to the Canada Council.
 The Canada Council administers and promotes the prize.

 Deadline – 30 April 2022

 Your completed nomination form and supporting documents must be submitted by email on or before the deadline date by 11:59 pm (local time).
 The Canada Council will not assess late or incomplete nominations.